GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Related Work

-\paragraph{Inference-Time Interventions.} Inference-time interventions avoid retraining by modifying attention patterns or a small set of parameters at test time to suppress specific concepts.
-Representative approaches include SPEED~\cite{li2025speed}, UCE~\cite{gandikota2024unified}, RECE~\cite{gong2024reliable}, Forget-Me-Not~\cite{zhang2024forget}, and ACE~\cite{carter2025ace}, which apply closed-form or optimization-based updates to cross-attention or lightweight parameter subsets to steer generation away from unwanted concepts while preserving overall capability.
-A common limitation of these methods is the assumption that target concepts correspond to relatively stable activation patterns that can be locally suppressed.
+\textbf{Inference-Time Interventions.} Inference-time interventions avoid retraining by modifying attention patterns or a small set of parameters at test time to suppress specific concepts \cite{schramowski2023safe,zhang2024generate,gandikota2024unified,li2025speed,li2025detect}.
+Representative approaches include UCE~\cite{gandikota2024unified}, SLD \cite{schramowski2023safe}, RECE~\cite{gong2024reliable}, SPEED~\cite{li2025speed}, and Forget-Me-Not~\cite{zhang2024forget}, which apply closed-form or optimization-based updates to cross-attention or lightweight parameter subsets to steer generation away from unwanted concepts while preserving overall capability.
+A common limitation of these methods is their assumption that target concepts manifest as stable, locally suppressible activation patterns.
 In practice, activations are \emph{highly sensitive to context and sampling dynamics}: paraphrased or compositional prompts, as well as minor changes to the denoising schedule, can route information through alternative pathways, causing erasure effectiveness to vary across prompts and data distributions.
 For example, a UCE~\cite{gandikota2024unified} configuration that suppresses ``violence'' for one prompt template may fail under simple rephrasings.
 These instabilities limit the reliability of such interventions in safety-critical settings.

-\paragraph{Semantic-Level Approaches.} Semantic-level methods manipulate text embeddings or attention values to erase concepts without retraining, including AdvUnlearn~\cite{zhang2024defensive}, Getwant~\cite{li2024get}, TRCE~\cite{chen2025trce}, and AdaVD~\cite{wang2025precise}.
+Additionally, several recent methods perform concept erasure without retraining by manipulating text embeddings or attention maps, including AdvUnlearn~\cite{zhang2024defensive}, Getwant~\cite{li2024get}, TRCE~\cite{chen2025trce}, and AdaVD~\cite{wang2025precise}.
 However, they remain constrained by local assumptions about concept geometry, limiting their ability to handle overlapping or complex concepts.
 For example, TRCE~\cite{chen2025trce} cannot address visual-only concepts (e.g., pose-lighting interactions), and AdaVD~\cite{wang2025precise} assumes linear separability, which fails for non-convex concept regions (e.g., “weapon” vs. “tool”).
-Most critically, these methods overlook the topological structure of concept relationships, such as similarity neighborhoods and co-occurrence patterns, which our graph-theoretic approach seeks to address.
+Most critically, these methods overlook the topological structure of concept relationships, such as similarity neighborhoods and co-occurrence patterns, which our graph-guided approach seeks to address.